UNIVERSITY OF WISCONSIN River Falls

 124 South Hall

-The vision of the College of Business and Economics is to be a community of choice and the regional leader in the acquisition, study, application and sharing of business, economics and information technology knowledge.
+The vision of the School of Business and Economics is to be a community of choice and the regional leader in the acquisition, study, application and sharing of business, economics and information technology knowledge.
 Consistent with this vision, the college is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.